2025 Tenacious Campaigner Award Winners

 Project Resist is collaborating with bereaved families affected by domestic abuse-related suicides.
 Their aim is to build a movement for justice in the wake of evidence showing that these deaths now outnumber domestic homicides.

-The Award will support the Suicide is Homicide campaign which calls for adequate police investigation and CPS responses underpinned by the recognition that suicide in domestic abuse contexts are potential homicides.
+The Award will support the Suicide is Homicide campaign which calls for adequate police investigation and CPS responses underpinned by the recognition that suicide in domestic abuse contexts are potential homicides. -

 -

-Anna Severwright, Tenacious Award Winner 2024
+Esther Ghey, Tenacious Award Winner 2025

 -